 LDL-C can build up in the walls of the arteries, forming plaque, which can lead to a narrowing of the arteries, slowing or blocking blood flow to vital organs such as the heart and brain.
 This can lead to a heart attack or stroke and could cause other health problems.
 HDL-C helps keep the bad cholesterol from building up in the arteries and protects against heart disease.
 Triglycerides, another type of fat found in the bloodstream, play an important role in the body but can increase the risk of heart disease if levels are too high.

-You should stay on your cholesterol-lowering diet while taking Repatha®.
+You should stay on your cholesterol-lowering diet while taking this medicine.

 Repatha® is given as an injection just under the skin (subcutaneous, or SC).
-You can take Repatha® every two weeks with the 140 mg/mL single-use prefilled SureClick® autoinjector, or once monthly with the 420 mg/mL Repatha® automated mini-doser.
+You can take Repatha® every two weeks with the 140 mg/mL single-use prefilled SureClick autoinjector, or once monthly with the 420 mg/3.5 mL (120 mg/mL) automated mini-doser.

 If your doctor has prescribed Repatha® along with a statin or other cholesterol-lowering medicine, follow your doctor’s instructions on how to take these medicines together.

-If you have a side effect that is not listed here or one that becomes bad enough to interfere with your daily activities, talk to your healthcare professional.
+If you have a troublesome symptom or side effect that is not listed here, or becomes bad enough to interfere with your daily activities, tell your healthcare professional.